-To act as a tool for enhancing the understanding of the trainers who would be involved in conducting the training for college students and youth on the subject of e-waste.
+To act as a tool for enhancing the understanding of the trainers who would be involved in conducting the training for bulk consumers on the subject of e-waste.

-To serve as a ready reference for trainers to design and organize trainings on the subject of e-waste for college students and youth.
+To serve as a ready reference for trainers to design and organize trainings on the subject of e-waste for bulk consumers.